 Most of the classical approaches for long-term stability studies use simplified models to reach acceptable simulation times on large-scale systems.
 The quasi steady-state simulation approach is the most widely known approximation: it consists in considering the fast dynamics stabilized and thus in replacing their differential nature by pure algebraic equations (for example, an integral control for voltage regulation can be considered instantaneous).
 While this technique globally provides acceptable results on most of the situations, it involves a strong a priori hypothesis on the real system behavior.
 This approximation is more and more questionable in a system where the multiplicity and diversity of the controls is exploding.

 Our long-term stability simulation tool DynaWaltz uses a different paradigm.
 Instead of doing a priori simplifications or hypothesis on the modelling side, it is the numerical method that will take charge of filtering the fast dynamics while keeping as detailed models as necessary.
-Thanks to an intensive research work conducted during the Pegase project on the numerical method and an important effort on the simulation tool itself, DynaWaltz manages to achieve simular simulation times than current long-term stability simulation tools.
+Thanks to an intensive research work conducted during the Pegase project on the numerical method and an important effort on the simulation tool itself, DynaWaltz manages to achieve simulation times similar to current long-term stability simulation tools.

 DynaWaltz is the most advanced simulation tool of the Dynaωo, initiative.
-It is operationnaly used on a daily basis in RTE national control center to deal with voltage stability issues.
+It is operationally used on a daily basis in RTE national control center to deal with voltage stability issues.
 In its operational use, DynaWaltz enables to launch individual simulation but also contingency analysis as well as margin calculation thanks to the algorithms implemented in Dynawo-algorithms.